oputnambagley/SNODAS-Archive-Snow-Depth-Utility/README.md

 ## ---

 ## This utility allows users to easily interface with current and historical snow depth information by retrieving geographic snow depth data from the [National Snow and Ice Data Center's Snow Data Assimilation System archives](https://noaadata.apps.nsidc.org/NOAA/G02158/).
-Provides geographic and time-depth visualizations of snow depth data from the contiguous United States and southern Canada since 2009\.

 ## Description

 ---

 The goal of this application is to effectively query and process snow depth data from the NSIDC SNODAS archive and display it in a user friendly, digestible format.
+The utility does this by providing geographic and time-depth visualizations of snow depth data from the contiguous United States and southern Canada since 2009.
 This utility has 3 main functions:

 1. Plotting snow depth maps of certain regions at a specified time and displaying the deepest detected snow depths in said region